cloudmesh-community/book/chapters/class/516/overview.md

 - Each team member must provide a benchmark on their computer and a cloud IaaS, where the cloud is different from each team member.

-- We require you rto write one or more pytest's that deploys, run, kill, view, clean that deploys your environment, runs application, kills it, views the result and cleans up after wards.
+- We require you to write one or more pytest's that deploys, run, kill, view, clean that deploys your environment, runs application, kills it, views the result and cleans up after wards.